ravarmes/recsys-rgrp-movielens/README.md

 ### Funções de Objetivo Social (Social Objective Functions)

 * Individual fairness (Justiça Individual): a perda do usuário i é a estimativa do erro quadrático médio sobre as classificações conhecidas do usuário i;
-* (Justiça de Grupo): a perda do grupo Li como a estimativa do erro quadrático médio sobre todas as avaliações conhecidas no grupo i.
+* Group Fairness (Justiça de Grupo): a perda do grupo Li como a estimativa do erro quadrático médio sobre todas as avaliações conhecidas no grupo i.

 ### Arquivos